mrbusche/matthewbusche.com/_posts/2020-11-23-concourse-rename-job-retain-history.md

     old_name: 8-jdk-centos
 ```

-Once you've fly'd the pipeline with the new old_name attribute you can remove it and fly it again.
+Once you've fly'd the pipeline with the new and old_name attributes you can remove old_name and fly it again, it's no longer needed.

-A good reason to rename a job would be because of the recent concourse deprecations with valid identifiers.
-Our existing job started with a number, which stop being allowed in a future Concourse version.
+A good reason to rename a job would be because of recent concourse deprecations with valid identifiers.
+Our existing job started with a number, which will stop being allowed in a future Concourse version.

 ```
 DEPRECATION WARNING: